ISSUIUC/ISS-PCB/ISS-PCB-CONVENTIONS.md

 Don't use global labels.
 Hierarchical labels are always the prefered label.

-Labels should always face up (Never to the side where someone looking at the schematic has to tilt their head)
+Any text should always face up (Never to the side where someone looking at the schematic has to tilt their head)

 ### Power Rails